TrainingArpit/ADO.NET.github.io/README.md

 📖 ExecuteNonQuery -

-  Purpose: It is used with a SqlCommand to execute SQL statements that do not return any data(rows).
+  Purpose : It is used with a SqlCommand to execute SQL statements that do not return any data(rows).

 4.)🔄 SqlDataAdapter -

   Purpose : Acts as a bridge between the database and a Dataset or DataTable.
-  Use: Dataset and Optionally update the database later.
+  Use : Dataset and Optionally update the database later.

 ✅ Example: